Is It Possible to Stop Time? Exploring Physics, Time Travel, and Einstein's Theories

 2. Event Horizons and Black Holes

-Near a black hole’s event horizon, time appears to stop for an outside observer.
-As an object approaches the event horizon, time dilation becomes extreme, and to a distant observer, the object seems frozen in time.
-However, for the object itself, time continues to pass normally.
-This phenomenon illustrates the relativity of time rather than its cessation.
+Near a black hole’s event horizon, time seems to stop for a distant observer.
+As an object gets closer, time dilation becomes extreme.
+To an outside viewer, the object appears frozen.
+But for the object itself, time still flows normally.
+This shows that time is relative, not completely halted.

 3. Cosmological Theories